merenlab/anvio/anvio/docs/programs/anvi-estimate-metabolism.md

 Each copy of the path is a horizontal row of X's in the simple graphic above.
 There are 2 copies of the path with at least 3/4 atomic steps in the list (marked with arrows), which means that the path copy number is 2.

-#### Step 6: Module copy number
+#### Part 6: Module copy number

 Once we have the completeness scores and copy numbers of all possible paths through the module, we can compute the copy number of the module itself.
-Remember from step 3 that we saved the paths which have the highest completeness score?
+Remember from Part 3 that we saved the paths which have the highest completeness score?
 We take the maximum copy number of those paths of highest completeness.

 So if the module does not have any complete paths, then its copy number is 0.
 If it has one complete path, then its copy number is the copy number of that path.
 If there are multiple paths with highest completeness score, then its copy number is the maximum of the copy numbers of those paths - for example, let's say we have two paths, both of which are 90% complete.
 One of those paths has a copy number of 1 and the other has a copy number of 3.
 The module copy number would be 3 in this case.